NebbGroup/docs.qlarm.com/content/dashboard/_index.md

 ## Working with Dashboards

-In the following sections we will explain the two main functionalities of QLARM dashboards:
+In the following sections, the two main functionalities of QLARM dashboards are explained:

 - Viewing Dashboards
 - Managing Dashboards